Saprebleu/Ray_Tracing/README.md

 the scene file has been given as a parameter, a specific 3D scene will be displayed on a window.

-* Works only on Linux, with these libraries installed:
+* Works only on Linux, with these libraries installed :
 * `sudo apt install libx11-dev`
 * `sudo apt install libxext-dev`